KTH-Library/docs-kth-rdm/docs/en/get_started/quick_start.md

 4. Congratulations, you have now submitted your first record for review.

 !!! warning ATTENTION
+    Once you publish, we will automatically assign a Digital Object Identifier (DOI) to your record.

     You will not be able to add, modify or remove files from the record once published